High Texas Electricity Bills Explained

 Many consumers forget to consider delivery fees and taxes when budgeting for their electricity bills.
 These charges may lead to higher costs than anticipated.
 Here is an explanation of all the charges on your Texas energy bill:

 • Electric supply charge: The largest charge is based on your energy consumption.
-This is calculated by multiplying your electricity rate by the kilowatt-hours (kWh) you used for that billing cycle.
+This is calculated by multiplying your electricity rate by the kilowatt-hour (kWh) you used for that billing cycle.
 Your provider may also charge a base fee for service.

 • Market charges: These charges occur when the energy market shifts, helping to keep the power grid reliable and meet electricity demand.
+This type of charge most often occurs after a weather event (like a winter storm or heat wave) damages components of the power grid.

 • Taxes: Your bill includes city and state charges.
 There may also be a Miscellaneous Gross Receipts Tax (MGRT), which goes to the utility company.
 Lastly, the Public Utility Commission of Texas (PUCT) charges a tax on a Public Utility Commission Assessment (PUCA).